IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 -   Avoiding stereotypes (see below);
 -   Using language that empowers men.

-The Commission should avoid language that minimises the issues faced by men.
-See Table [8.1] on page
+The Commission should avoid language that minimises the issues faced by men. ee Table 8.1 on page 70

 ### Avoid Stereotypes

 The Commission should avoid using or reinforcing gender stereotypes in reports.
 Stereotypes can be reinforced by the language used and also by the content or focus of the report. *Integrating a Gender Perspective into Human Rights Investigations* gives examples of stereotypes:

 > Stereotyping attributes are also common, for example reports should avoid portraying only men as leaders and women as followers, or men as active and women as passive and "vulnerable".
-Women and girls are not intrinsically vulnerable or victims by nature.^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice]
+Women and girls are not intrinsically vulnerable or victims by nature.\[43]

 The content or structure of a report can reinforce stereotypes.
 A report that has a section on women's rights, but no section on men's rights reinforces several stereotypes.
 For example: